Greg Walker (FRHS; FEA; FSA; MAE, FRSE)

 Background

-Greg Walker is Regius Professor of Rhetoric and English Literature, having previously been the Masson Professor of English at Edinburgh.
+Greg is Regius Professor of Rhetoric and English Literature, having previously been the Masson Professor of English at Edinburgh.
 Before that he was Professor of Early-Modern Literature and Culture and Director of the Medieval Research Centre at the University of Leicester.
-He gained a BA in English and History and a PhD in early-Tudor literature and history from the University of Southampton, was a British Academy Postdoctoral Research Fellow at Southampton and has also taught at the Universities of Queensland and Buckingham.
+He gained a BA in English and History and a PhD in early-Tudor literature and history from the University of Southampton, was a British Academy Postdoctoral Research Fellow at Southampton, and has also taught at the Universities of Queensland (Australia) and Buckingham.
 He was the Head of Edinburgh's School of Literatures, Languages and Cultures between 2008 and 2011.

-Professor Walker is a Fellow of the Royal Historical Society, the English Association, the Society of Antiquaries of London, the Agder Academy of Arts and Sciences (Norway), and the Royal Society of Edinburgh, and an elected member of Academia Europaea.
+He is a Fellow of the Royal Historical Society, the English Association, the Society of Antiquaries of London, the Agder Academy of Arts and Sciences (Norway), and the Royal Society of Edinburgh, and an elected member of Academia Europaea.

 Among his other roles are: